txt/mase/src/tex/settingup.md

     rerun "python lib.py"

-Package2: 2D plotting with `matplotlib`
+**Package2: 2D plotting with `matplotlib`.**

+Run this code.

     sudo pip install matplotlib

-Example: the code, from the `rinse` repo, shows how to generate a plot within Cloud9 using `matplotlib`.
-To check if you have have a _good_ Python environment, check you can run this code.
+Example: The following code, shows how to generate a plot within Cloud9 using `matplotlib`.
+To check if you have have a _good_ Python environment, check you can run this code using `python demoMatplot.py`.
+If you do not know Python yet, do not try to understand the code (just download it and run it).

 ```
+# File : setup/demoMatplot.py (from github.com/evil)
+# Usage: python demoMatplot.py
-# demoMatplot.py                           TRICKS
+#                                           TRICKS
 import matplotlib
 matplotlib.use('Agg')     #....................
 1
 import matplotlib.pyplot as plt